beardsleycaleb3-afk/Running-Back-Rising/README.md

 Running-Back-Risning
-Give me a read me that describes how it should be

 # Running Back Rising Structure

 This project is organized as a contract-driven JavaScript game with a flat `/js` code root, a separate `assets/` tree, and a single HTML entrypoint that bootstraps everything in load order.
-The goal is to keep rendering, timing, UI, and page glue separated so the game stays debuggable on a low-end phone [1][2][3].
+The goal is to keep rendering, timing, UI, and page glue separated so the game stays debuggable on a low-end phone.

 ## Root layout